Tsugomidasu/FA25EC3/developer_log.md

 **Proof**
 Code compiles successfully without errors.
 Tree builds from test story with all 6 nodes and correct connections verified in output. printAll() shows complete structure: Node1 connects to 2,3; Node2 to 4; Node3 to 4,5; Node4 to 6; Node5 to 6.

+## Entry 7

+**Date**
+12/10/25

+**Tried**
+Implemented the playGame() method.
+Method starts at the root node, displays text, shows numbered options, accepts user input, navigates through child nodes, and prints ending messages when reaching nodes without children.

+**Broke**
+During testing, the OpenAI API wasn't producing stories in the structured format needed for gameplay.
+The API responses didn't include the multiple nodes with child connections required to test the interactive navigation features properly.
+**Why**
+The gameplay functionality requires a tree structure with branching paths to demonstrate user choice and navigation.
+Without properly formatted multi-node stories from the API, I couldn't verify if playGame() correctly handled transitions between nodes or presented meaningful choices to the user.

+**Fix**
+Modified the runCurlToOpenAI function to use a hard-coded 6-node adventure story instead of calling the API.
+This provided consistent test data with clear parent-child relationships that allowed comprehensive testing of the gameplay mechanics.

+**Proof**
+Testing with the hard-coded story confirmed playGame() works correctly.
+The game starts at node 1, presents two choices leading to different paths, allows navigation through all six nodes, and properly ends when reaching node 6 which has no children.